1. General Statement of Policy

-3.1 Where an applicant has declared a criminal conviction, the Admissions Team concerned will decide whether the applicant is suitable for an offer of a place of study on academic grounds.
-This may involve inviting the applicant for interview.
+3.1 Where an applicant has declared a criminal conviction, the Admissions Service concerned will decide whether the applicant is suitable for an offer of a place of study on academic grounds.
 No indication of the likelihood of an offer being made should be given to the applicant at this stage.

 3.4 The Secretary of the Criminal Convictions panel will contact the applicant and request documentation regarding the offence.
 In the case of UK students this would be details of offence, sentence passed and date and any probation details, if relevant.
 This information should be sought by the applicant from the Probation Service or other appropriate authority.

 3.5 Equivalent documentation may not be available to non-UK applicants.
 The Criminal Convictions panel will ask these applicants to make a formal statement which should be verified by an appropriate referee (e.g. applicant’s probation officer or solicitor).

 3.6 Applicants are given a deadline of 2 weeks to confirm details of their conviction, unless the referral is within one week of a programme start date.
 In these cases, such as Clearing a deadline of 2 days will be given.
 Failure on the part of an applicant to provide the documentation within the specified period will result in a rejection of their application.
 For undergraduate applications the reject decision will be through UCAS.
 This deadline ensures that applicants do not miss essential information regarding their registration and course.

 3.7 Applicants who apply through UCAS are subject to deadlines, including the Reject by Default (RBD).
 The University will make every effort to process applications within the UCAS timeframe, to prevent an RBD occurring.
 In some circumstances this may be not possible and the University will liaise with UCAS to allow an offer to be made if appropriate.